 Real Estate

-Hungary property guide: how to buy a house or apartment
+Hungary property buying guide: how to purchase a house or apartment

 Foreigners can buy houses in Hungary without restrictions — only a Land Registry permit is needed.
-European Union residents and citizens can apply for a mortgage, but non-residents can not.
+European Union residents and citizens can apply for a mortgage, while non-residents cannot.

 How to buy Hungary real estate: Budapest apartments for getting residence permit

-Hungary property guide: how to buy a house or apartment
+Hungary property buying guide: how to purchase a house or apartment

 Specifics of the Hungary real estate market

-Property owners can officially become residents.
-By purchasing real estate, foreigners become eligible for a residence permit through the 2024 relaunch of Hungary’s Golden Visa program.
+Third-country property owners can officially become residents of Hungary.
+By purchasing real estate, foreigners become eligible for a residence permit under the Hungary Golden Visa program.

 Who can buy Hungary real estate: permissions and restrictions